steqeq/0000/docs/about/compatibility/data-type-support.rst

 Matrix core support
 -------------------------------------------------------------------------------

-The matrix core support of data types listed in the following table.
+The following table lists which data types are supported on the matrix cores of different AMD GPUs.

 .. tab-set::